Artists

 Current Projects

-Based in Toronto, Espinoza continues to produce music videos with artists from Chile and Canada, working towards an album in solidarity with Cuba.
-His commitment to social justice and his passion for music make him a unique and important figure in the music world.
+Based in Toronto, Espinoza is the music producer for this festival.
+His commitment to social justice and passion for music make him a unique and important figure in the music world.

 Oriana Barbato